-The English language is the most widely used language in the world but it is also a language that is filled with fun facts and anomalies.
-While it seems quite simple to understand, speak and write English when compared to the other languages used across the globe, most people are unaware of the misinterpretations, the strange words present in it, the crazy inventions associated, etc.
+The English language is the most widely used language in the world, but it is also a language that is full of fun facts and anomalies.
+It seems quite simple to understand, speak and write English in comparison to the other languages used across the globe.
+However, most people are unaware of the misinterpretations, the strange words present in it and the crazy inventions associated etc.

-Some of the most interesting fun facts of the English language as it is used now are:
+Some of the most interesting fun facts of the English language as of now are:

-- “I am” is considered to the shortest yet absolutely complete sentence of the English language.
-Extensively used to convey a variety of expressions and emotions, this sentence is grammatically correct and extensively used.
+- We know “I am” as the shortest yet absolutely complete sentence in the English language.
+It conveys a variety of expressions and emotions.
+This sentence is not only grammatically correct but also gets extensively used.

 - An English dictionary is a weird place since it consists of several “ghost words”.
 Their appearance is a result of printing errors and the first such “ghost-word” or non-existent word to appear in the dictionary was “dord”.

-- Ambigrams are words that read the same irrespective of whether they are looked at from the normal angle or viewed upside down.
+- Ambigrams are words that read the same irrespective of whether we view them from the normal angle or upside down.
 The word “SWIMS” is a classic example of the same.

-- English has been rightly said to the language of pilots or of air since each and every pilot across the world has to essentially identify themselves in English, irrespective of what their origin or mother tongue is.
+- We know English as the language of pilots or of air since each and every pilot across the world has to essentially identify themselves in English, irrespective of what their origin or mother tongue is.

-- Initially, the word “Girl” was used to refer to a child or to someone young irrespective of the gender they belonged to.
+- Initially, the word “Girl” had its use to refer to a child or to someone young, irrespective of the gender they belonged to.
 It became gender-specific only later on.

 The presence of these weird but fun facts is probably the factor that makes English language popular and interesting.